instabot42/gpg-password-store/README.md

 ### TOTP token Support

-Add a value to a record with a label that contains TOTP and that value will copy the current time based one-time password to your clipboard.
+Add a value to a record with a label that contains 'TOTP' and that value will copy the current time based one-time password to your clipboard.
 For example, in the record, to add the secret 2FA key of `12345678901234567890` as follows.
 When presented, this row will copy the current 6 digit value into the clipboard for you.

 ```